bigscience-workshop/data-preparation/sourcing/cc_pseudo_crawl/README.md

 -  **Step 3**: Extract text and metadata from the HTML code

 -  **Step 4**: Sharding the dataset by seed id

+### Batch 2

+The steps followed for batch 2 are identical to those followed for batch 1.
+The corresponding slurm scripts have a slightly different numbering because 1) we had already learned from the difficulties of batch 1 and 2) there were far fewer WARC files involved